Religious heritage

-This building was inspired by the Gesù church in Rome.
-This chapel was built by Jean-Baptiste Caristie.
-Inside, the first floor is decorated with Doric columns and large open bays that illuminate the sanctuary.
-You can see the stone statues of the Virgin Mary and St. Anne, as well as the wooden statues of St. Crepin and St. Crepinian, dating from the 15th century.
-After the departure of the Jesuits in 1763, the chapel was returned to Catholic worship in 1803, under the title of Our Lady.
+Inside, the first level is decorated with Doric columns and large open bays that light up the sanctuary.
+The stone statues of the Virgin Mary and St. Anne, as well as the 15th century wooden statues of St. Crepin and St. Crepinian, can be seen here.

 - French, German, English, Spanish, Italian